Netherlands

 Explore the inbound data in full

 Use our visualisations to see data from this market in greater depth and clarity.
 Compare annual statistics, and filter by age group, gender, trip duration and more.
-It includes seasonality, trip purpose and regional spread of visitors to UK destinations.
-These data are based on the International Passenger Survey, conducted by the Office for National Statistics (ONS).
+Includes seasonality, trip purpose and regional spread of visitors to UK destinations.
+This data is based on the International Passenger Survey, conducted by the Office for National Statistics (ONS).

 Perceptions of Britain in the Netherlands market

-Activities that appeal to potential Dutch visitors include ‘spotting wildlife in the Scottish Highlands’, ‘enjoying a traditional afternoon tea’, ‘taking a canal boat tour through the waterways of England’, ‘riding the scenic ‘Hogwarts Express’ (Harry Potter train) through the Scottish Highlands’ and ‘walking along Hadrian’s Wall in Northern England’.
+- Activities that appeal to potential Dutch visitors include ‘spotting wildlife in the Scottish Highlands’, ‘enjoying a traditional afternoon tea’, ‘taking a canal boat tour through the waterways of England’, ‘riding the scenic ‘Hogwarts Express’ (Harry Potter train) through the Scottish Highlands’ and ‘walking along Hadrian’s Wall in Northern England’ (NBI, 2019).

 Global context